 Snake Tattoos

 There is a whole world of tattoo designs for you to choose from if you decide to wear a tattoo.
 You can choose tattoos from the world of animals, birds, insects, special things and from the world of reptiles.
 Of the lot, many people like having snake tattoos placed on their bodies.
 These snake tattoos are generally found in the ‘creepy crawly’ design category of tattoos.
 The main thing that makes a snake stand out from other tattoos is that they are very much alive like human beings.
-The only thing is that they are cold-blooded and tends to give you shivers.
+The only thing is that they are cold-blooded and tend to give you shivers.

-Besides being creepy, these snakes have many associations with various gods, spirits and the underworld.
-Snakes are generally associated with the different parts of the life cycle that include creation, destruction and eternity.
+Besides being creepy, these snakes have many associations with various gods, spirits, and the underworld.
+Snakes are generally associated with the different parts of the life cycle that include creation, destruction, and eternity.
 And because the snake is an animal that can live on both land and water, they are connected with the two elements of life and accordingly revered.
 This gives all the more reason for one to choose snake tattoos; as a person who is ready for anything in life; be it life or death.

-The most common snakes created as a snake tattoos are the rattlesnake and the cobra.
+The most common snakes created as snake tattoos are the rattlesnake and the cobra.
 Both signify dangerous and poisonous snakes; thus emitting the message that you are a dangerous person to reckon with.
 On the contrary, snake tattoos can also give the message that you are a person who can be reckoned with for protection.

 what do snake tattoos mean

-If you choose a snake design, you have to choose it wisely as the tattoo is something permanent in your life which is very difficult to have removed if not needed.
-Sometimes it proves to be difficult to get jobs if you have a tattoo as many employers think that tattoos don’t project the right principles in an employee.
+If you choose a snake design, you have to choose it wisely as the tattoo is something permanent in your life that is very difficult to have removed if not needed.
+Sometimes it proves to be difficult to get jobs if you have a tattoo, as many employers think that tattoos don’t project the right principles in an employee.
 So if you have to have a snake tattoo, have it placed in places that will not be seen by the employer when you seek a job.

-Has the snake tattoo done on your back, upper arm or chest where it is more than likely to be covered with your shirt?
+Has the snake tattoo been done on your back, upper arm, or chest where it is more than likely to be covered with your shirt?
 Don’t put it in places that are more prominent and can be seen by the employer like in the forearms.
 And have a snake tattoo only if you are sure you can live it for the length of your life, with it depicting your nature and attitude to life.